rin-w/b/src/software/midi-editor/domino/setup.md

 [BASSMIDI OmniMIDI (.xml)](/domino/ks_bass.xml){download}

-Click the link above to save it locally in the disk.
+Click the link above to save it locally to the disk.

 :::

 ::: info

-The module above is pre-bundled in the pre-patched Domnino `.zip` in the download links of this page.
+The module above is bundled with the pre-patched Domnino `.zip` in the download links of this page.

 :::